msanatan/msanatan.github.io/blog/2017/things-to-do-after-setting-up-hexo/index.md

 ## Choose A Theme

 While the default theme is... serviceable...
-Hexo has a fairly vibrant community that has [created lots of themes](https://hexo.io/themes/) that anyone is able to use.
+Hexo has a fairly vibrant community that has <a href="https://hexo.io/themes" target="_blank" rel="nofollow noopener noreferrer">created lots of themes</a> that anyone is able to use.
 You'll get well over 100 options to choose from - all free!
-They also have a straightforward guide to [create themes as well](https://hexo.io/docs/themes.html).
-When adding a theme, the growing consensus is to use [Git Submodules instead of cloning](http://jr0cket.co.uk/hexo/using-git-submodules-for-custom-hexo-theme.html) for management purposes.
+They also have a straightforward guide to <a href="https://hexo.io/docs/themes.html" target="_blank" rel="nofollow noopener noreferrer">create themes as well</a>.
+When adding a theme, the growing consensus is to use <a href="http://jr0cket.co.uk/hexo/using-git-submodules-for-custom-hexo-theme.html" target="_blank" rel="nofollow noopener noreferrer">Git Submodules instead of cloning</a> for management purposes.

 ## Add Local Search

-[hexo-generator-search](https://github.com/PaicHyperionDev/hexo-generator-search) is an awesome plugin that generates search data for your website.
+<a href="https://github.com/PaicHyperionDev/hexo-generator-search" target="_blank" rel="nofollow noopener noreferrer">hexo-generator-search</a> is an awesome plugin that generates search data for your website.
 It produces an XML or JSON file that can be used for local searching.
-The [Cactus Dark](https://github.com/probberechts/cactus-dark) theme I'm using to kick off my Hexo setup has support for this plugin.
+The <a href="https://github.com/probberechts/cactus-dark" target="_blank" rel="nofollow noopener noreferrer">Cactus Dark</a> theme I'm using to kick off my Hexo setup has support for this plugin.
 Now readers have another alternative to tags and categories to find content on my site!

 ## Add Sitemap

-Search engines and web crawlers love sitemaps, they tell them exactly how the content of a website relate to each other. [hexo-generator-sitemap](https://github.com/hexojs/hexo-generator-sitemap) would generate a new sitemap as you generate new content and publish.
+Search engines and web crawlers love sitemaps, they tell them exactly how the content of a website relate to each other. <a href="https://github.com/hexojs/hexo-generator-sitemap" target="_blank" rel="nofollow noopener noreferrer">hexo-generator-sitemap</a> would generate a new sitemap as you generate new content and publish.

 ## Add RSS Feed

-[hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed) as you would expect generates the atom.xml for those who live off RSS feeds.
+<a href="https://github.com/hexojs/hexo-generator-feed" target="_blank" rel="nofollow noopener noreferrer">hexo-generator-feed</a> as you would expect generates the atom.xml for those who live off RSS feeds.

 ## Future Developments

 The flexibility of Hexo cannot be understated.
 There are some features I miss from my WordPress days that I'd love to see again.
 First of them all would be setting up a Contact page.
-Totally doable with the help of [Formspree](https://formspree.io/), a service that allows for such with a smooth user experience.
+Totally doable with the help of <a href="https://formspree.io" target="_blank" rel="nofollow noopener noreferrer">Formspree</a>, a service that allows for such with a smooth user experience.
 I'd also want to get back user comments.
 Why not use Disqus?
 I don't trust them with my data.
 So what's possible then?
-Check out [Staticman](https://staticman.net/), another service that was created to give static websites wings.
+Check out <a href="https://staticman.net" target="_blank" rel="nofollow noopener noreferrer">Staticman</a>, another service that was created to give static websites wings.
 With these tools we can handle the dynamic elements of our website while we continue to enjoy the benefits of it being static.

 Happy hexoing!